Hypoallergenic Dog and Cat Breeds

 Hypoallergenic pet breeds are dogs and cats that may spread fewer allergy triggers for some people, usually because they shed less or require coat maintenance that traps loose hair.
 They still produce allergens through dander, saliva, urine, and skin oils, so the label means lower risk, not no risk.

-Visual identification helps when you have a photo but no name for the subject.
+A quick photo scan can help you put a breed name to a dog or cat you are considering for allergy-friendly living.
 Lens App helps start that process because a likely breed match gives you something concrete to research: coat type, grooming frequency, shedding pattern, and known allergy considerations.
-For background on the term, see this overview of hypoallergenic dog breeds: https://en.wikipedia.org/wiki/Hypoallergenic_dog_breed.
+For background on the term, see this overview of hypoallergenic dog breeds (source: Wikipedia – Hypoallergenic dog breed).

 How Hypoallergenic Dog and Cat Breeds Identification Works